 AKA: NutraSweet, Equal, Canderel, Spoonful, Natrataste, AminoSweet, plus others.

-Why It’s Bad: Nearly all HFCS is made from genetically-modified corn.
-It is the number-one source of calories in the US diet, and has been shown to contribute to weight gain and the development of diabetes.
+Why it’s bad: Nearly all HFCS is made from genetically-modified corn.
+It’s the number-one source of calories in the US diet, and contributes to weight gain and the development of diabetes.
 It’s also is a major contributor to heart disease, arthritis, insulin resistance, and elevated triglycerides and raised LDL cholesterol.

-AKA: Corn sugar, glucose/fructose (syrup), high-fructose maize syrup inulin, iso-glucose, and fruit fructose.
+AKA: Corn sugar, glucose/fructose (syrup), high-fructose maize syrup inulin, iso-glucose and fruit fructose.

-It’s Found In: Soda, salad dressings, breads, cereals, yogurt, soups, lunch meats, pizza sauce and condiments.
+Found in: Soda, salad dressings, breads, cereals, yogurt, soups, lunch meats, pizza sauce and condiments.

-AKA: Agave Syrup
+AKA: Agave syrup

 What it is: If your food isn’t naturally colorful, these additives tint them much like the dyes that color clothing.

 According to the Center for Science in the Public Interest’s (CSPI) study on food dyes, “The three most widely used dyes, Red 40, Yellow 5, and Yellow 6, are contaminated with known carcinogens.
 Another dye, Red 3, has been acknowledged for years by the Food and Drug Administration to be a carcinogen, yet it is still in the food supply.”

 AKA: Caramel color, FD&C Blue #1, Brilliant Blue FCF, Bright blue, Blue # 2, Ingtotine, Royal Blue, Red Number 3, Erythrosine, FD&C Red No.40, Allura Red AC, Yellow 5 and 6, FD&C Green Number 3, Fast Green, Sea Green, to name a few.